lanl/LaGriT/docs/pages/github_pages_example.md

 ------------------------------------

 In an effort to maintain consistency across the GitHub Pages implementation of LaGriT documentation, this document is a style guide (draft).
+Its use should be applied across all commands.
+See [the ADDMESH page](docs/commands/ADDMESH.md) for an example of it applied.

 ## Table of Contents ##